The ghosts of forgotten things: A study on size after forgetting: Size after forgetting, Horn case

 The similar set $S$ that contains $a$ and $b$ leads to the same point where all variables $c_j$ and $t_j$ are implied, making {} $\neg t_1 \vee \cdots \vee \neg t_n \vee {} \neg c_1 \vee \cdots \vee \neg c_m \vee {} \neg a \vee b$ consistent with $\{a,b\}$ but not with $\{a,\neg b\}$.
 This proves that $b$ is also in $B$.~

 This lemma shows a polynomial reduction from propositional unsatisfiability to the problem of forget size in the Horn case.
+As for all polynomial reductions, it translates a formula $F$ without knowing its satisfiability, which however affects the minimal size of expressing forgetting.

-It is therefore a proof of \conp-hardness.
-Yet, it is not formulated this way.
-It instead predicates about the translation itself.
+Being a polynomial reduction from propositional unsatisfiability, it proves the forgetting size problem \conp-hard.
+Yet, the lemma is not formulated this way.
+It instead predicates about the reduction itself.
 Only this way it could include the additional property that the minimal size is either $k$ or at least $k+2$.
 This allows merging it with another reduction to form a proof of \Dp-hardness.